 VAT collected on distance sales of goods imported into Guinea is reported in the VAT declaration and paid at the time of filing.
 Accordingly importation of goods covered by the e-commerce regime is exempt from VAT, provided the distance seller or platform comply with certain formalities, including providing a Tax Identification Number and proof of status.

-For more information, see Section 13.3.
+For more information, see [13.3]Section 13.3[end].

 9.3.
 Liabilities in Chain Transactions, and Other Special Enforcement Situations (e.g., Abuse of Law Provisions)